 Individual letters express sound and interpretation in a culturally specific way.
-In most modern languages, when letter-symbols are conjoined into words and phrases, their expression and meaning can increase but can equally divert or subvert.
+In most modern languages, when letter-symbols are conjoined into words and then phrases, their expression and meaning can increase but can equally divert or subvert.
 Which or what is appropriate is entirely up to you.

 Consider each word singly or collectively in the broad context in which they were written as well as in the conditions under which you are now reading them.